Booking flights online using desktop computer

 As travel agents, the task isn’t merely about finding any flight—it’s about securing the perfect flight.
 It’s not just about sifting through options and picking one; it’s about assembling the pieces of a puzzle that provide the best possible travel experience for their clients.
 Let’s delve into what this “art” entails.

 Imagine a vast digital library containing all the different flights available from airlines worldwide.
-This is the Global Distribution System (GDS), a comprehensive database where travel agents have access to an extensive network.
-With this wealth of information at their fingertips, the process of finding the ideal flight for their clients begins.
+This is the Global Distribution System (GDS), a comprehensive database where travel agents can access an extensive network.
+With this wealth of information at their fingertips, finding the ideal flight for their clients begins.

 When executing thorough flight searches, travel agents focus on several critical factors: